2025 Hong Kong legislative election: Future of democrats and moderates

 The implementation of the "Patriots administering Hong Kong" principle barred "unpatriotic" opposition from being elected to public offices.
-The flagship pro-democracy group, the Democratic Party, once the largest party in the Legislative Council, is expected to dissolve in 2025.
+The flagship pro-democracy group, the Democratic Party, once the largest party in the Legislative Council, is planning to dissolve in 2025.
 Media sources indicated Chinese government has pressed for the closure of the "worthless" party, which was unable to run in the 2021 and 2023 "patriot-only" elections.
 Reportedly also under pressure, the League of Social Democrats disbanded in late June.
 The pro-democracy camp is considered to have come to an end without any active political groups.

 The new rules also reduced the portion of directly elected seats to around 22%, which was considered by democratic watchdogs as a decrease in democratic values.
 Hong Kong Economic Journal said some members from the business sector recommended Beijing authorities to draw up a timeline to gradually reintroduce more elected seats in order to improve Hong Kong's international image and align with the Basic Law article.
 Third Side, the only self-claimed moderate group in the Legislative Council, and Path of Democracy, an extra-parliamentary moderate group, expressed the hope that an electoral reform would be initiated by the government in due course.
 However, it was speculated by media that the moderates would also be barred from legislative races as they are "no longer needed in a patriotic administration".

 Retirement wave

-Speculations

-Pre-nomination activities were "eerily calm" without any signs of preparations, following rumours that the authorities had not yet decided on "blessing" the candidates to enter the race.
-Media reported that as many as one-third of the 89 incumbents "may not be able to stay".
-Senior officials of the government had reportedly submitted a report on the performances of members, which could play a role in Chief Executive's decision to allow legislators to run for another term.
-It was expected that those implicated in rumoured sex scandals or other reported misconduct could be barred from running again.
-Media had also speculated whether lawmakers aged 70 or above would be able to stay in the LegCo.